mvoto/project_manager/README.md

 ### TODO List

+- Add the option to filter by client for the projects endpoint
 - Add authentication by token
 - Run more tests to improve rack-attack
 - Double check CORS settings